Adults

 • Getting a Referral to PATH

-You can self-refer through Acenda’s Access Center, or receive a referral through any community program or provider working with you on housing.
+You can self-refer through Acenda’s Access Center by visiting our Get Care page, or receive a referral through any community program or provider working with you on housing.

 • Starting Your Relationship with PATH